TheMastro-11/Tezos-Contracts/contracts/README.md

 They all have similar capabilities but also they have slightly different syntax and toolsets.

 ## SmartPy
+SmartPy is a comprehensive solution for developing, testing, and deploying smart contracts on the Tezos blockchain.
+With its easy-to-use Python syntax, developers can create contracts in a familiar and intuitive way, while SmartPy's type inference provides added safety.[[1]](#references)
-While using SmartPy, it took me a long time to understand the dynamics of how a Smart Contract works on Tezos and the use of *entrypoints*.
+It took me a long time to understand the dynamics of how a Smart Contract works on Tezos and the use of *entrypoints*.
 I was helped by:
 - The use of a commonly used language (Python).
 - Extensive documentation and several online tutorials.